kescobo/blog.bonham.ch/webeasties/2010/vaccine-delivery-from-an-immun.md

 I have a love/hate relationship with Nature Reviews: Immunology.
 It comes out once per month, and is usually packed with easy to read articles about fascinating (to me) topics, and each is filled with tons of great references so I can dig into the issue more.
 On the one hand, I get really excited about all the great things to read and new ways to expand my knowledge.
 On the other hand - that's a lot of reading.
 My [Instapaper](http://goo.gl/uCh8J) queue is about 80% Nature Reviews (15% other papers, and 5% random crap).

 This month is no different, but I decided to have the goal of blogging about the ones that I read as motivation to actually make that reading happen.
-First up: [Vaccines](/tag/[vaccines](/tag/vaccines)-0)!
+First up: Vaccines!

 Abbie has apparently [conscripted me](http://scienceblogs.com/erv/2010/11/yay_we_beasties.php) into the vaccine wars, which is fine, except that I feel woefully inadequate in the face of her and Orac.
 So I was naturally excited to see this paper in this month's issue: